kyometori/djsmusic/README.md

 })
 ```
 Every boolean property is set to `true` except `enableInlineVolume` due to better performance.
 If you want to have the feature of 'adjust volumen during playing' you have to set this to true.
 In default `defaultMaxQueueSize` is 99.
 Can set to `Infinity` if you don't want a limit.
+The `enableService` is for you to enable or disable some service if you don't want your bot to play that.

 #### properties
 * `client` : the client that instantiated this
 * `connections` : (readonly) A Map contains all this manager's `GuildMusicManager`, mapped by their id.